alex-oleshkevich/starlette-template/README.md

 ### Business features

+It comes with a set of business features that are common in web applications:

 - **Authentication**: support for email/password, JWT token, and social authentication.
 - **Authorization**: powerful permission system with support for roles and permissions.
+- **Social authentication**: support for social authentication using OAuth2.
 - **Stripe integration**: support for subscription plans and payments using Stripe.
 - **User registration**: support for user registration with email verification.
+- **User profile**: support for user profile with avatar and other details.

 ## Installation